 The first race of the Formula 1 racing season is the Australian Grand Prix.
-In 2019, the race will be run on March 17th in Melbourne, Australia.
+In 2020, the race will be run on March 15th in Melbourne, Australia.
 There were some new changes that proved to make last year more exciting than previous ones.
 Of course, this race begins the championship, and you can watch to see if Lewis Hamilton will be the dominating force.
 There are several ways to view the race, but you can view the Australian Grand Prix from anywhere with a VPN.
 Here are some fast VPNs for streaming F1 races.

 The Australian Grand Prix is the oldest motorsport competition on the continent.
 Dating back to 1928, the race has had several locations.
 Since 1985 however, it has been run on the same course.
 The course used now is located in Albert Park in Melbourne and is just over 5 KM long.